 Continue to revise your order using the trading form.

-Replace Buy/Sell button.
+Enter on your keyboard.
 The system will cancel your previous order and replace it with the revised version.